-As a result of faulty judgement, the Party fell prey to "hastiness."
-As Nguyen Khac Vien said: "In the euphoria of a victory which came so unexpectedly, we have somewhat lost sight of realities; everything seemed possible to achieve, and quickly."
-This, he called "voluntarism."
-14 As a result of this attitude, "there was excessive investment in too big projects for the building of heavy industry, when war rehabilitation was hardly completed, the basic foundations for energy production and transportation were still rudimentary, the managers and planners were still learning their jobs, and the population lacked the basic daily necessities."
-Moreover, the cooperatives in the North were expanded excessively, and the rhythm of collectivization in the South was accelerated too quickly.
+everything seemed possible to achieve, and quickly".
+This, he called "voluntarism".
+14 As a result of this attitude, "there was excessive investment in too big projects for the building of heavy industry, when war rehabilitation was hardly completed, the basic foundations for energy production and transportation were still rudimentary, the managers and planners were still learning their jobs, and the population lacked the basic daily necessities" 15 Moreover, the cooperatives in the North were expanded excessively, and the rhythm of collectivization in the South was accelerated too quickly.
 At the same time, efforts were made to do away with all private production, including small family production and small businesses.
-As part of the "normalization" of the situation in the South (i.e., making it conform to the norms existing in the North), it was decided to accelerate "socialist transformation" and nationalize everything.
-As a consequence, not only big capitalist production, but "all private capitalism in agriculture, handicraft, small production and small trade" was abolished.
+As part of the "normalization" of the situation in the South (i.e. making if conform to the norms existing in the North), it was decided to accelerate "socialist transformation" and nationalize everything.
+As a consequence, not only big capitalist production, but "all private capitalism in agriculture, handcraft, small production, and small trade" was abolished.
 Undertaken brutally in March 1978, these measures caused great economic disruptions in the South, ultimately having devastating economic consequences for the country as a whole.